Experience-Monks/nyg/README.md

 - `saveConfig` - which if set to `false` will ensure that the `nyg-cfg.json` will not be written.
 - `npmInstall` - if set to false then `npm install` will not be called.
+- `ignore` - A list of file extensions and / or file names the handlebars templating engine will ignore.

 These parameters can also be passed in as a single object to nyg. `prompts` and `globs` are reserved keywords in this object but everything else will be treated as the options parameter.